$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 Why Applications Stall

 Germany naturalized 291,955 people in 2024 — a 46% increase over the prior year.
 The surge has overwhelmed municipal citizenship offices that were staffed for pre-reform volumes.
-In Berlin, the LEA (Landesamt für Einwanderung) reported backlogs stretching past two years in 2025 and into 2026.
+In Berlin, the LEA (Landesamt für Einwanderung) has a reported 2.8-year average backlog.
 Frankfurt, Düsseldorf, and Stuttgart have similar profiles.
 Hamburg and Nuremberg process faster, but even they are under pressure.

 The authorities' default position is to request more documents, ask clarifying questions, or simply let applications sit in queue.
 What they cannot do, legally, is indefinitely delay a decision on a complete application.